ChristyDotDev/ChristyDotDev/README.md

 ### Hi there

 I'm a software engineer, based in Scotland.
 I've spent my days for most of the last decade writing very boring software;
-mostly high availability, high throughput financial systems.
+mostly high throughput financial systems.
 I could try writing those in my spare time too but it'll probably mostly be hacky hobby projects related to sports and videgames.

 ### 🔨 I’m currently working on